 OpenVPN connections encrypted with 256-bit AES-CBC are the default.
 4,096-bit DHE-RSA certificates are identified by SHA-512 hashing algorithm.
 HMAC authentication and perfect forward secrecy are both utilized.

 DNS leak protection works but might require you to disable IPv6 on the client device.
 A kill switch, called a “network lock” in ExpressVPN parlance, halts all internet traffic when the connection unexpectedly drops.
 ExpressVPN uses its own DNS servers by default but customers can opt to use their own.
+ExpressVPN has some of the most robust leak protection available including WebRTC leak prevention.

 The company is incorporated in the British Virgin Islands, which does not fall under UK jurisdiction.
 It accepts Bitcoin as payment and even has a .onion site where Tor users can sign up anonymously.
 Torrenting is allowed on all servers.